Final Exam Policy

 End of Course Examination Program (EOCEP)

 The End-of-Course Examination Program (EOCEP) is state-mandated and requires students completing the following VirtualSC courses to take the final EOCEP exam, which counts as 20% of the student’s final grade:

 AP US History & Constitution

 Because this is a state-mandated exam, VirtualSC students in the courses listed above must take these exams; this includes public, private and home school students (students enrolled in charter schools and Adult Education programs are considered public school students).
 VirtualSC students must take their EOCEP exams, per the EOCEP testing guidelines, at the end of the semester in which they are scheduled to complete the course.
-Per State Board of Education Regulation 43-248 a final grade will not be issued to students until the state mandated final exam has been administered.

 Public School Students

 Students sponsored by public schools will take their EOCEP exam through their sponsor school.
 Students must communicate with their school counselors to confirm the date, time and location of the testing site.

 Private School Students